celestegerard/b-grove/README.md

 What is the name of your grandmother?
 Your great-grandmother?
 How about her mother?
 Grove is a ruby-on-rails app designed to clarify and inform a user about their family tree in a dynamic, easy to use way.
 Families are able to store pricless memories and details about their relatives, living and deceased.

 # Technology Used
+Grove is an application built exclusively through the backend.

   * Ruby on Rails
    * Custom CSS